NFTMozaic/create-nft-app/docs/lesson-0-intro.md

 This tutorial is designed for developers who want to dive into NFT development on Polkadot's Asset Hub.

+> [!NOTE]
+> This tutorial uses `next.js` as one of the most widely used frontend frameworks.
+However, using the provided examples in any different framework should not be a challenge.

 ## Install and Set Up the Polkadot.js Wallet

 Since this application interacts with Polkadot's Asset Hub, you need the Polkadot wallet to sign transactions and manage accounts.

-1️.
-Install the `Polkadot.js` Extension: https://polkadot.js.org/extension/
+1. Install the `Polkadot.js` Extension: https://polkadot.js.org/extension/
 2. Open the extension and create a new wallet or import an existing one using a seed phrase.

 ## Let's Start Building!